kanthorlabs/kanthorq/website/docs/002-guides/001-insert-events.md

 // Publish events transactionally if err:= pub.SendTx(ctx, events, tx); err != nil {
-  // handle error
-}

-// do other stuff
+  // Handle any errors that occur during transactional publishing }

+// Do whatever you need to do with the transaction
 // call tx.Rollback(ctx) to abort the transaction

 // Commit the transaction
 if err := tx.Commit(ctx); err != nil {
-  // handle error
+  // Handle commit error
 }
 ```

+This code ensures that events are only published if the transaction completes successfully.
+If the transaction fails, the events will not be inserted into the stream.
+This feature provides a higher level of consistency and reliability in your event-driven system.

-For a full example, see our documentation on [Transactional Publisher](https://github.com/kanthorlabs/kanthorq/blob/main/example/transactional-publisher/main.go)
+For more details and examples, refer to our full documentation on the [Transactional Publisher](https://github.com/kanthorlabs/kanthorq/blob/main/example/transactional-publisher/main.go)